A note on VNP-completeness and border complexity: Preliminaries

 \subsection{Algebraic Complexity Theory}

 Fix a field~$\mathbb{F}$.
-An algebraic circuit is defined as a rooted directed acyclic graph which has its leaf vertices labelled with variables $\{x_{1}, x_{2}, \ldots , x_{n}\}$ and field constants and the internal nodes labelled with $\times$ (``multiplication gates'') and $+$ (``addition gates'').
+An algebraic circuit is defined as a rooted\footnote{The digraph has a single node with out-degree 0.} directed acyclic graph which has its leaf nodes\footnote{Leaf nodes are the nodes with in-degree 0.} labelled with variables $\{x_{1}, x_{2}, \ldots , x_{n}\}$ or field constants, and the internal nodes labelled with $\times$ (``multiplication gates'') and $+$ (``addition gates'').
 By induction over the circuit structure, each internal node computes a polynomial $f\in \mathbb{F}[x_{1}, x_{2}, \ldots, x_{n}]$.
 The output of a circuit is defined as the polynomial computed at its root.
 The size of an algebraic circuit is defined as the number of nodes in the circuit.

-A sequence of natural numbers $(t_n)_{n \in \mathbb N}$ is called \emph{polynomially bounded} if there exists a polynomial function $p$ such that for all $n\in \mathbb N$ we have $t_n \leq p(n)$.
+A sequence of natural numbers $(t) = (t_n)_{n \in \mathbb N}$ is called \emph{polynomially bounded} if there exists a polynomial function $p$ such that for all $n\in \mathbb N$ we have $t_n \leq p(n)$.
 A sequence $(f) = (f_{n})_{n \in \mathbb N}$ of multivariate polynomials is defined to be a $\pp$-family if the number of variables in $f_{n}$ and the degree of $f_{n}$ are both polynomially bounded.
 The complexity class $\VP$ is defined as the set of all $\pp$-families that have algebraic circuits whose size is polynomially bounded.
 If we only allow \emph{skew} circuits, i.e., circuits for which each multiplication gate is adjacent to a leaf node, then we get the complexity class $\VBP$.
 If instead we insist on the circuits to be rooted \emph{trees}, then we get the complexity class $\VF$.
-We have $\VF \subseteq \VBP \subseteq \VP$, see e.g. \cite{toda1992classes}.
+We have $\VF \subseteq \VBP \subseteq \VP$.
+See \cite{toda1992classes} or \cite{Sapth} for an exposition about these classes, their different definitions, and their containment.